December 9th: Service Project Day

 Several times during the school year, Prairie hosts a social event open to all RE participants in grades K-12 and their invited guests.
 Keep an eye on the calendar to join us for one of these fun events!

 Wild Wintering - Our winter event is always a lot of fun.
 Past events have included sledding, snow fort making or tubing.
-A poll is usually taken in the fall to help plan for the coming winter.
 Keep an eye out on the calendar - or register to get on our event email list so you don't miss this great event.

 Other special activities